Sorting and viewing

 exiftool -all= filename.jpg

-ExifTool is not guaranteed to remove metadata completely from a file when attempting to delete all metadata.
+ExifTool is not guaranteed to remove metadata completely from a file […].
 For JPEG images, all APP segments (except Adobe APP14, which is not removed by default) and trailers are removed which effectively removes all metadata, but for other formats the results are less complete:

 - JPEG — APP segments (except Adobe APP14) and trailers are removed.